ZexiLee/about-zexili/_pages/about.md

   - /about.html
 ---

 I have joined __Knowin AI__ as a Lead Research Scientist, leading the Embodied Agent Brain and Memory Systems.
-I am also an incoming Postdoc researcher at the Chinese University of Hong Kong.
+I am also a Postdoc researcher at the Chinese University of Hong Kong.
 I was a Senior Research Scientist (_Alibaba Star Talent_) at the Tongyi Lab, Alibaba Group.
 I obtained the Ph.D. in *Artificial Intelligence* from the College of Computer Science and Technology, Zhejiang University (ZJU), China, supervised by Prof. [Chao Wu](https://wuchaozju.github.io/).
 I was a visiting researcher at the University of Cambridge under the supervision of Prof. [Nicholas Lane](https://niclane.org/).
 I worked closely with Prof. [Tao Lin](https://lins-lab.github.io/) at Westlake University/EPFL.

 <!--I am the Associate Chair of [FedKDD 2025](https://fedkdd.github.io/fedkdd2025/) (Federated Learning Workshop of KDD 2025).
 During my Ph.D., I also earned a minor degree in Technology-based (BEST) MBA from the School of Management, ZJU.
 Before Ph.D., I received my bachelor's degree in *Engineering* from ZJU; meanwhile, I obtained an *honorary undergraduate degree* from Chu Kochen Honors College of ZJU and a minor degree in Public Affairs (social governance).-->